evhub/bbopt/README.md

 # BBopt

 BBopt is a frontend for easily interfacing with any black box optimization framework.
+Think of BBopt like [Keras](https://keras.io/) for black box optimization: one interface for any black box optimization backend.

-BBopt provides a universal interface based on the standard library `random` module (so you don't even have to learn anything new!) that lets you define your tunable parameters.
+Plus, BBopt provides a universal interface for defining your tunable parameters based on the standard library `random` module, so you don't even have to learn anything new!

 Once you've defined your parameters, training a black box optimization model on those parameters is as simple as
 ```